iamhll/f265enc_doc/source/introduction/main.rst

          /doc/conclusion                    phase 003      \\
          \-
          /script/anaDatCstSecInRDO          unmaintained   \\
-         /script/anaDatCstPuFulDBstInIME    phase 003      to be checked by Huang Leilei /script/anaDatCstPuInterFulInFME   phase 003      to be checked by Huang Leilei /script/anaDatCstPuIntraFulInRMD   phase 003      to be checked by Huang Leilei /script/anaDatCstSadrInRMDnFME     phase 003      to be checked by Huang Leilei /script/anaDatFmvPuFulInFME        phase 003      to be checked by Huang Leilei /script/anaLogXkcdc                phase 003      to be checked by Huang Leilei /script/anaYuvForDiff              phase 003      to be checked by Huang Leilei /script/anaYuvForPsnr              phase 003      to be checked by Huang Leilei /script/getBdRate                  phase 003      \\
+         /script/anaDatCstPuFulDBstInIME    phase 003      checked by Huang Leilei on 2021.10.28
+         /script/anaDatCstPuInterFulInFME   phase 003      checked by Huang Leilei on 2021.10.28
+         /script/anaDatCstPuIntraFulInRMD   phase 003      checked by Huang Leilei on 2021.10.28
+         /script/anaDatCstSadrInRMDnFME     phase 003      checked by Huang Leilei on 2021.10.28
+         /script/anaDatFmvPuFulInFME        phase 003      checked by Huang Leilei on 2021.10.28
+         /script/anaLogXkcdc                phase 003      checked by Huang Leilei on 2021.10.28
+         /script/anaYuvForDiff              phase 003      checked by Huang Leilei on 2021.10.28
+         /script/anaYuvForPsnr              phase 003      checked by Huang Leilei on 2021.10.28
+         /script/getBdRate                  phase 003      \\
-         /script/getNasm                    phase 003      to be checked by Liu Chang /script/getYFromYuv420p            phase 003      to be checked by Liu Chang /script/getYuv100to131pFromYuv     phase 003      to be checked by Liu Chang /script/getYuv420p10leFromYuv420p  phase 003      to be checked by Liu Chang /script/getYuv444pFromYuv420p      phase 003      to be checked by Liu Chang /script/run                        phase 003      to be checked by Li Tingting /script/runChipsMedia              phase 003      to be checked by Li Tingting /script/runHM                      phase 003      to be checked by Li Tingting /script/runRfc                     unmaintained   \\
+         /script/getNasm                    phase 003      checked by Liu Chang on 2021.10.28
+         /script/getYFromYuv420p            phase 003      checked by Liu Chang on 2021.10.28
+         /script/getYuv100to131pFromYuv     phase 003      checked by Liu Chang on 2021.10.28
+         /script/getYuv420p10leFromYuv420p  phase 003      checked by Liu Chang on 2021.10.28
+         /script/getYuv444pFromYuv420p      phase 003      checked by Liu Chang on 2021.10.28
+         /script/run                        phase 003      checked by Li Tingting on 2021.10.28
+         /script/runChipsMedia              phase 003      to be checked by Li Tingting /script/runHM                      phase 003      to be checked by Li Tingting /script/runRfc                     unmaintained   \\